 Global health is the study of promoting well-being among the world's people.
-This interdisciplinary minor draws upon the medical fields of history, literature, and the social and behavioral sciences to provide you with the reading, writing, thinking and analytical skills to think broadly about the health challenges the world's people face.
-Through actively participating in your choice of relevant courses, you will gain an understanding of the complex global issues that influence health including the social determinants of health, the complex relationship among health and environment, and you will explore the historical, social, and cultural factors that lead to health outcomes around the world.
+This interdisciplinary minor draws upon the fields of history, literature, and the social and behavioral sciences to provide you with the reading, writing, thinking and analytical skills to think broadly about the health challenges the world's people face.
+Through actively participating in these courses, you will gain an understanding of the complex global issues that influence health including the social determinants of health, the complex relationship among health and environment, and you will explore the historical, social, and cultural factors that lead to health outcomes around the world.
 This is a valuable minor to students interested in pursuing careers in health care, journalism, public policy, and public health to name a few.
 This minor also lends itself to careers in governmental and nongovernmental health agencies.

-The following courses will satisfy the minor (15 Cr.):
+The following courses will satisfy the minor (24 Cr.):

-- COMM 3300 Intercultural Communication (3 Cr.) - HIST 3320 Global Public Health (3 Cr.) - HIST 3340 The Global Pharmacist (3 Cr.) - HIST 3350 Illness, Identity and Inequality in U.S. History (3 Cr.) - HIST 3360 Good Wives, Witches and Healers: Reclaiming Women's Medicine (3 Cr.) - LITR 2251 Global Comics: Home, History, Culture, Displacement (3 Cr.) - LITR 3310 Comics and Conflict (3 Cr.) - SOCI 3310 Chronic Illness, Death and Dying (3 Cr.) - SOCI 3320 Health, Biomedicine and Society (3 Cr.) - SOCI 3340 Drugs and Society (3 Cr.) - SOCI 3350 Social Science Research Method (3 Cr.) - HIV/AIDS and Society
+- COMM 3200 Health Care Communication (3 Cr.) - COMM 3300 Intercultural Communication (3 Cr.) - DATA 1100 Introduction to Data Literacy and Analytics (3 Cr.) - HIST 2201 Global Heritage I: The Ancient World (3 Cr.) - HIST 3350 Illness, Identity and Inequality in U.S. History (3 Cr.) - PUBH 1101 Introduction to Public Health (3 Cr.) - HIST 3370 Global History of Medicine and Pharmacy (3 Cr.) - SOCI 3320 Health, Biomedicine and Society (3 Cr.)

-Health Care Administration and Management
+Health Care Administration and Management for Fall 2023\ entry and beyond